clux/kubecon2020/source/slides.md

     <li class="fragment">Arnav Singh / @Arnavion - <a href="https://github.com/Arnavion/k8s-openapi">k8s-openapi</a></li>
 </ul>

-<small class="fragment">Bryan Liles: <a href="https://youtu.be/Rbe0eNXqCoA?t=566">client-go is not for mortals</a></small>

 notes:
 - like the go code, will be slightly simplifying for readability, and most of the stuff here is kube-rs
 - but start out with code in a project by Arnav Singh aka Arnavion
 - the project really is the lynchpin that makes any generics possible
 - generates rust structures from openapi schemas, plus factoring out some of "the consistency" into a few traits that is then implemented for these structures
 - so huge shoutout to him. for what i believe is just his side project, i really cannot thank him enough
-- motivation a bit out of need - but also partly out of the call to action by bryan liles at kubecon barcelona

 ---
 ### k8s-openapi: Resource Trait